bking1989/Train-Scheduler/README.md

 # Train-Scheduler
 Train Schedule Web App using Local Storage

 This was an assignment for our code bootcamp that required us to use local storage and JavaScript scripts like [Moment.js](https://momentjs.com/) in order to make a functioning time table for a train network.
+The final version of the assignment can be found [here](http://bking1989.github.io/Train-Scheduler).

 In order to tackle this, I used local storage to store any train information submitted by the user, then set up a method for fetching this data and formatting this into an HTML table.
 From there, I used Moment.js (which is called using `moment()`) and calculated things like when the next train was going to arrive and the estimated time of arrival.